nishanthjois/Advanced-Lane-Lines/README.md

 We will use HSV color space to get valuable information about our lane lines.
 Hue is the term for the pure spectrum colors commonly referred to by the 'color names'.'Value' represent different ways to measure the relative lightness or darkness of a color.
 For example, a dark red will have a similar hue but much lower value for lightness than a light red.
 Saturation also plays a part in this; saturation is a measurement of colorfulness.
 So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color (imagine a bright red, blue, or yellow), have a high saturation value.

-As per our experiments (and class tutorials) 'S' channel does a robost job of picking up the lines under very different color and contrast conditions.
+As per our experiments (and class tutorials) 'S' channel does a robust job of picking up the lines under very different color and contrast conditions.
 Under good conditions lane lines appear darker using H channel.
 Lets combine these 2 with a threshold to detect a better lane line.

     `hls = cv2.cvtColor(img, cv2.COLOR_RGB2HLS).astype(np.float)
     hue = hls[:, :, 0]